relessawy/bpa-workshop-guide/3_process-modeling.md

 - Click on the **Start Event** node, and click **Create Task** in the mini-icons (step 1 in the following diagram).
 - Click on the newly created **Task** node and using the **configuration icon** below it, convert this node into a **User-task** by clicking on the **Convert Into User** mini icon (step 2 in the following diagram).
 - Double Click on the **Task** node to give it the name **Request Offer**.
-- Your node will now like step 4 in the following diagram.
+- Your node will now look like step 4 in the following diagram.

 ![RequestOfferTask]({% image_path RequestOfferTask.png %})